mhtfc/Global-Layoffs-Analysis/README.md

 🌍 Global Layoffs Analysis (2020–2023)

-Role: Business Analyst
-Tools: SQL, Excel, Tableau
-Focus Areas: Data Cleaning • Exploratory Analysis • Business Insights • Dashboarding • Strategic Recommendations

-Business Context

-Between 2020 and 2023, organizations worldwide announced large-scale layoffs driven by the COVID-19 pandemic, economic uncertainty, and post-pandemic market corrections.

-For business leaders, HR teams, and investors, understanding where, when, and why these layoffs occurred is critical for workforce planning and risk management.
+📌 Project Overview

-This project analyzes global layoff data to identify meaningful patterns across time, geography, industry, and company maturity, and translates those findings into business-relevant insights.
+This project analyzes global workforce layoffs between 2020 and 2023 to uncover trends across time, geography, industry, and company maturity.

-Objective:
+The goal is to transform raw layoff data into business-relevant insights that support strategic decision-making for leadership, HR teams, investors, and job seekers.

+The analysis focuses on understanding when, where, and why large-scale layoffs occurred during and after the COVID-19 pandemic.

+🎯 Business Objective

-To analyze global layoff trends and provide data-driven insights that support strategic decision-making around hiring, restructuring, and risk assessment.
+To analyze global layoff trends and provide data-driven insights that support:

+Workforce planning

+Hiring and restructuring decisions

+Industry and geographic risk assessment

+🧰 Tools & Technologies

+SQL – Data cleaning, transformation, and analysis

+Excel – Initial data review and validation

+Tableau – Interactive dashboard development

-Dataset Overview
+📂 Dataset Overview

 Source: Global layoffs dataset (2020–2023)

+Coverage:

+1,600+ companies

-Coverage: 1,600+ companies across 50+ countries
+50+ countries

-Key Fields:
+Key Fields

 Company